tendant/dbpro/README.md

-# db-gen-fixture
+# dbpro
-Tools for generating database testing fixture
+Tools for producing and generating database testing fixture